 The holders of Series A Preferred Stock are entitled to receive cumulative dividends at a rate of 9% per annum.
 The Preferred Stock will automatically convert into common stock when the Company's common stock market price equals or exceeds \$0.28 per share for 30 consecutive days.
 At conversion, the value of each dollar of preferred stock (based on a \$10 per share price) will convert into 7.1429 common shares (which results in a \$0.14 per common share conversion rate).

-In accordance with the terms of the Preferred Stock, cumulative dividends of \$44,798 were declared for the three months ended March 31, 2023, and \$44,797 for the three months ended March 31, 2022.
+The Series A Preferred Stock also automatically converts into common stock on the five-year anniversary of the filing of the designation of the Series A Preferred Stock with the Texas Secretary of State (which filing date was May 3, 2017).
+This automatic conversion should have occurred on May 3, 2022.
+We are in the process of informing the Series A Preferred shareholders of the automatic conversion of their Preferred shares to common shares.
+It is anticipated that the new common shares will be issued in early August 2023, after which shareholders will be notified of the conversion details.
+The previously accrued dividends through May 3, 2022 bear a default interest rate of 12% when they are not paid.
+In the first half of 2023, Series A Preferred Stock dividends in the amount of \$154,172 have been accrued to account for the default rate, as well as regular quarterly dividends accrued in error after May 3, 2022.